Guidelines for installing and running the Symantec Endpoint Protection Manager (SEPM) in a VMware image.

 - Drive space for the image should be 150 GB based on content retention policies

-For lager environments or transactionaly noisier environments you may need to increase the "Minimum" settings above significantly.
+For larger environments or transactionally noisier environments you may need to increase the "Minimum" settings above significantly.
 This will help to ensure the Symantec Endpoint Manger does not fall behind in log processing and definitions processing leading to the Symantec Manager 'stalling' and or not being able to be logged into locally or by the Remote Management interface.

 Since every VM\hyper-v drive cluster and hardware cluster varies along with work load types Symantec cannot explicitly predict or define a "Hardware level" that may be sufficient for you or your environment.
 With that in mind Symantec would STRONGLY suggest over-engineering the virtual devices and then trimming down individual facets until a performance and reliably balance can be meet.